cisagov/prescup-challenges/pc4/team/round3b-exo-archeology/solution/README.md

 ![img-19](./img/img-19.png)

 11. We are trying to find a way to get the credentials for the **RapidSCADA** website, so the **oranges.db** file may be helpful.
 Let's get that file.
-Use python to create a simple webserver to host the files in that directory including the **oranges.db** file.
+Use python to create a simple web server to host the files in that directory including the **oranges.db** file.
 Here's what we used as a payload.

 >Avoid using any of the ports that were already taken by this IP address.